cat391/GrindMeter/README.md

 # Grindmeter

-A React app for deep study sessions that lets you set timers and track your habits over time.
+##  ℹ️ Overview

+GrindMeter is a highly customizable focus timer and session tracker that helps you enter—and stay in—flow, then turns your work into motivating stats by subject and time.

 ## Features